Skip to content

 What Is Demand Generation, Exactly?

-Most B2B teams confuse demand generation with lead generation or treat it as a fancy term for top-of-funnel marketing.
-This confusion costs pipeline.
+Most B2B teams confuse demand generation with lead generation, or treat it as a fancy term for top-of-funnel marketing.
+That confusion costs pipeline.

-If your "demand gen" plan starts with a form, it's lead gen. If it can't be measured over time, it's not strategy.
-Pipeline is the receipt, not the strategy.
+If your "demand gen" plan starts with a form, it's lead gen. No time horizon, no strategy.
+Pipeline is the receipt, not the plan.

 Demand generation is a philosophy about how markets are made.
 It's the systematic process of: